-In order to compare the concrete performance of our construction to other protocols we provide an open-source implementation [1] of Sonic implemented with helpers.
-The numbers in Table 4 were obtained on CPU i7 2600K, running at 3.4 GHz.
+In order to compare the concrete performance of our construction to other protocols we provide an open-source implementation in Rust [1] of Sonic implemented with helpers.
+The numbers in Table 4 were obtained on CPU i7 2600K with 32 GB of RAM, running at 3.4 GHz

-In terms of our parameters, we make use of the BLS12-381 elliptic curve construction, which is designed so that its group order is a prime p such that \mathbb{Z}p is equipped with large 2^n root of unity
+In terms of our parameters, we make use of the BLS12-381 elliptic curve construction, which is designed so that its group order is a prime p such that $\mathbb{F}p$ is equipped with large $2^n$ root of unity for performing fast polynomial multiplications with radix-2 fast-Fourier transforms.
+BLS12-381 targets the 128-bit security level.
+Kim and Babalescu [51] describe an optimization to the Number Field Sieve algorithm, analyzed further by Babalescu and Duquesne [3], which may reduce security to 117 bits, but the attack requires a (currently unknown) efficient algorithm for scanning a large space of polynomials.